dmentipl/multigrain/README.md

 #### Dusty-box

-The dusty-box tests are few and quick and can be run on a local machine.
+The dusty-box tests are quick (minutes) and can be run on a local machine.
 The data generated is about 360 MB in size.

 - `dustybox_setup_and_run_time_evolution.py` runs 6 tests: 3 with total dust-to-gas ratio of 0.01, and 3 with total dust-to-gas ratio of 0.5.
 In each triple there is 1 dust species, 2 dust species, and 5 dust species.
 - `dustybox_setup_and_run_stability.py` to check the stability criterion.

 #### Dusty-wave

-The dusty-wave tests are few and quick and can be run on a local machine.
+The dusty-wave tests are quick (tens of minutes) and can be run on a local machine.
 The data generated is about 250 MB in size.

 - `dustywave_setup_and_run.py` runs 2 tests: one with 1 dust species and one with 4 dust species.

 #### Dusty-shock

-The dusty-shock tests are many and slow and should be run on a cluster.
-The total data produced is about 290 GB.
+The dusty-shock tests are slow (hours to days) and should be run on a cluster.
+The total data generated is about 290 GB in size.

 - `dustyshock_setup_and_schedule.py` runs a slew of tests.
 This relies on `dustyshock.toml.j2` which is a [phantom-build](https://github.com/dmentipl/phantom-build) config file.